Enronld/Canet/README.md

 # Canet
-the code for Contextual Association Network with Cross-task Attention for \\ Span-based Joint Relation Triple Extraction
+The code for Contextual Association Network with Cross-task Attention for Span-based Joint Relation Triple Extraction